If You Feel Unloved In Your Family You May Be The Family Scapegoat

 Blame Shifting Is Responsibility Shifting

 We know a lot of people find it difficult to ask for help.
 Alone, however, it can be too difficult to identify what about your relationships is causing so much pain.
 When Jimmy pins his problems on his mom, he doesn’t have to take responsibility for himself.
 He doesn’t even have to be reasonable.
 It’s her fault.
 If she buys his argument, she’s allowing herself to be both used and abused.
-If she tries to hold him accountable, he’s likely to get even madder.
-When you’re scapegoated by a family member, lover, or co-worker, you cannot win no matter what you say or what you do.
+When she tries to hold him accountable, he’s likely to get even madder.
+Anyone who’s scapegoated by a family member, lover, or co-worker, cannot win no matter what they say or do.
 A therapist can help identify what’s going on.
+Here are some resources for you to explore to get information and help.
+And check out online therapy.